Sebastian-Jensen/A-Neural-Network-Approach-to-the-Environmental-Kuznets-Curve/README.md

 ## Usage
 Save this repository locally (e.g. using Github Desktop) and ensure all required dependencies have been installed.

-The folder ***Functions*** contains custom functions used for data preparation and implementation of the neural network-based panel data methodology:
+The folder ***Functions*** contains functions used for data preparation and implementation of the neural network-based panel data methodology:

 * The source code for the dynamic neural network model is available in _Dyanmic_NN_model.py_.